juurisss/public-mbautorejoin/README.md

-## MBBWQolMod - Enhancing Your Mineberry Bedwars Experience
+## MBAutoRejoin - Ruining other player's stats.

 MBAutoRejoin, or the Mineberry Automatic Rejoin mod, allows players to leave and rejoin the game after falling into the void.